Golf Psychology & Biomechanics Articles

 Forward Shaft Lean at Impact — The Real Science of Containing the Release

 Forward shaft lean is the visible hallmark of a stable impact — but achieving it requires understanding the unseen biomechanical and psychological conflicts that cause most golfers to release early.
-This long-form article breaks down wrist angles, grip structure, gravitational conflict, and rotational speed limits, with detailed causes, sensations, and solutions for every golfer type.

 -